Academic Integrity Office (AIO) is a neutral office that seeks to promote a culture of integrity and educational excellence at Toronto Met.

 TRSM offers its own labs and computing services.

-Central computer labs for general purpose are available for all Ryerson students and they provide access to many software applications.
+Central computer labs for general purpose are available for all Toronto Met students and they provide access to many software applications.

 Faculty, staff and current students have access to a number of software products.
 You can download widely-used software applications including Microsoft and Adobe products, Anti-Virus software, and productivity tools.
 All TRSM labs can be equipped with this list of licensed software.